hojak/ts_advent2023/README.md

 ## ToDo

 * Day 22 - 24
+* Day 23 Part 2: Algorithm works, but it took a lot of time
 * Day 21 Part 2
 * Day 20 Part 2
 * Day 19 Part 2